neondatabase/website/content/docs/guides/logical-replication-basics.md

 ## Monitoring replication

 To ensure that your logical replication setup is running as expected, you should monitor replication processes regularly.
-PostgreSQL provides several ways to monitor replication status.
-One of the most useful is the [pg_stat_replication](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-REPLICATION-VIEW) view, which displays information about each active replication connection to the publisher:
+Postgres provides several ways to monitor replication status.
+One of the most useful is the [pg_stat_replication](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-REPLICATION-VIEW) view, which displays information about each active replication connection to the publisher.

 ```sql
 SELECT * FROM pg_stat_replication;
 ```
 This view provides details like the state of the replication, the last received WAL location, sent location, write location, and the delay between the publisher and subscriber.

-Additionally, the [pg_replication_slots](https://www.postgresql.org/docs/current/view-pg-replication-slots.html) view shows information about the current replication slots on the publisher, including their size:
+Additionally, the [pg_replication_slots](https://www.postgresql.org/docs/current/view-pg-replication-slots.html) view shows information about the current replication slots on the publisher, including their size.

 ```sql
 SELECT * FROM pg_replication_slots;